-This means that as one of the few countries currently open for travel, Guatemala stands out.
+This means that Guatemala really stands out.
 It’s a travel nomad’s dream: quaint colonial towns, abundant history, rich culture, fantastic food, and endless adventure.

-And for 2021, Guatemala is getting ready for a healthy return of tourism.
+And for 2023, Guatemala has been enjoying healthy return of tourism.
 Writing this from Antigua Guatemala, I can already see the tourists trickling in from around the world.
-And the Guatemalan government is one step ahead; they already allow vaccinated passengers to enter without a Covid test.

 As Guatemala witnesses a resurgence of visitors, many tourist attractions that were closed previously are now re-opened.
 Previously, Guatemala (like most other countries in the world) saw a massive depression in international visitors.
 However, they fared better in other ways.

 With so much to offer, Guatemala saw surge of locals taking advantage of the empty sites and vacant hotels in 2020.
 As a result, most sites were able to stay open throughout much of the pandemic – great news for anyone looking to visit now.

 Here’s a (totally not comprehensive) list of attractions open in Guatemala in 2023:

 - Lake Atitlán: open (include La Fortuna)

 - Antigua Guatemala: almost everything (hotels, restaurants, museums) is fully open and functional

 - Guatemala City: almost everything (hotels, restaurants, museums) is fully open and functional

 - No curfew!